EricDarve/NLA/content/Bootcamp.md

 	- The simplest and most accurate case
 	- Diagonalizable + orthogonal matrices!
 - [[Hermitian and symmetric matrices]]
-	- An important special case of [[Unitarily diagonalizable matrices]]
+	- An important special case of [[Unitarily diagonalizable matrices|unitarily diagonalizable matrices]].
 - [[Schur decomposition]]
-	- This will be key to computing eigenvalues
+	- This will be key to computing eigenvalues.
-	- The fact that it uses orthogonal matrices will be important to ensure the accuracy of the algorithm
+	- The fact that it uses orthogonal matrices will be important to ensure the accuracy of the algorithm.
-	- Exists for all square matrices
+	- Exists for all square matrices.
 - [[Singular value decomposition]]
 	- Key to understanding how a matrix scales and transforms space
 	- A linear operator always transforms the unit ball to an $n$-ellipsoid.